hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 There is also one IceLake node with even more memory (8 TiB RAM) in the ``hugemem`` partition (defaulting to ``--mem-per-cpu=111900M``).
-In contrast to :ref:`Superdome <superdome_quick_start>`, you do not need to request entire sockets and so the node is more similar to the other large memory nodes in this regard.

 .. _submit to wice GPU node: